lmcrean/exam-questions-live-feedback/design/ux-research/hypothesis-2/problem-statement.md

 # Problem Statement: Coursework Marking & Data Drops

+## ⚠️ Disclaimer

+**This document contains hypothetical scenarios and opinions for educational and product development purposes only.**

+- All scenarios, examples, and challenges described are entirely hypothetical and not based on any specific school or institution
+- this document does not represent the views, experiences, or practices of any employer, school, or educational institution
+- Information is based on publicly available research about UK secondary education in general
+- No individual school, student, colleague, or workplace is being referenced or described
+- This is personal research for product development, not professional advice
+- All timings, quotes, and examples are illustrative and hypothetical

 ## The Teacher Scenario

 **Context:** Secondary school Key Stage 3 (ages 11-14), 10 classes of 30 students each (90-330 students total), termly data drops requiring grades for every student.